nest/nestml/doc/syntax.md

 #### Conditionals

-NESTML supports different variants of the if-else conditional.
+NestML supports different variants of the if-else conditional.
 The first example shows the `if` conditional composed of a single `if` block:

 ```
 if <boolean_expression>: